 Cytosplore Viewer

-Cytosplore Viewer is an interactive visual analysis system for the exploration of single cell data published in the Allen Cell Types Database and for a number of the single cell data resources of the Brain Initiative Cell Census Network (BICCN), and the Brain Initiative Cell Atlas Network (BICAN).
+Cytosplore Viewer is an interactive visual analytics system for the exploration of single cell and spatial transcriptomics data published in the Allen Cell Types Database and for a number of the curated, authoritative data resources of the Brain Initiative Cell Atlas Network (BICAN), in particular the Human and Mammalian Brain Atlas (HMBA), the 2025 Basal Ganglia release.

 Cytosplore Viewer allows an interactive exploration of hierarchies of cell types.
 One can visualize transcriptome-wide gene expression in combination with metadata of individual cells, perform differential analyses and statistics between manual selections of cells, or between pre-defined clusters throughout the cellular hierarchy and more.
-Cytosplore Viewer is based on Cytosplore and provides many of the analysis tools presented in the previous Cytosplore publications.
+Cytosplore Viewer is built in the ManiVault Studio application building toolkit, and provides many of the analysis tools and state-of-the-art visualization research outputs presented in the previous Cytosplore publications.

 Download